GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/SUSY__extras_8hpp.md

 Extract SLHA file elements (for model ColliderBit_SLHA_file_model)

 Extract an SLHAstruct with the spectrum

+A dummy loglike function to ensure that points with failed mass spectrum and/or decay calculations can be invalidated aslo in "observables-only" scans

 ### define FUNCTION